 In Thornham many must think those quaint references to a smugglers Inn and a bandits hideout are all part of a fabled history of a past time that may never have existed.
 Don’t be mistaken!
-These parts as captured in the book “The Lawless Coast” remember a time when villages such as Thornham were sufficiently anarchic to be of concern to parliament itself.
+This parts of the Norfolk Coast as captured in the book “The Lawless Coast” remember a time when villages such as Thornham were sufficiently anarchic to be of concern to parliament itself.

 Little wonder that the BBC chose the old harbour at Thornham to recreate the dark days of England in their production of Great Expectations.